 Our Sigma Series consists of double-action pistols constructed with a durable polymer frame and a through-hardened stainless steel slide and barrel.
 The Sigma Series features an ergonomic design and simple operating procedures.
 The Sigma Series comes in 9mm and .40 caliber models.
-Sigma model pistols have been ordered by the U.S. Army Security Assistance Command for use by the Afghanistan National Police and Border Patrol as a result of performance features required in wartime and extreme environmental conditions.
+Sigma model pistols have been purchased by the U.S. Army Security Assistance Command for use by the Afghanistan National Police and Border Patrol as a result of performance features required in wartime and extreme environmental conditions.

-Our Smith & Wesson pistol sales accounted for approximately \$78.2 million in net product sales, or approximately 33.3% of our net product sales, for the fiscal year ended April 30, 2007 and for approximately \$48.9 million in net product sales, or approximately 31.0% of our net product sales, for the fiscal year ended April 30, 2006.
-As of April 30, 2007, our backlog for Smith & Wesson pistols was approximately \$8.7 million, or 26,000 units.
+Our Smith & Wesson pistol sales accounted for approximately \$69.6 million, or approximately 23.7%, of our net product sales for the fiscal year ended April 30, 2008 and for approximately \$78.2 million, or approximately 33.3%, of our net product sales for the fiscal year ended April 30, 2007.
+As of April 30, 2008, our backlog for Smith & Wesson pistols was approximately \$17.5 million, compared with \$8.7 million as of April 30, 2007.

 We are the exclusive U.S. importer of Walther firearms and hold the production rights for the popular Walther PPK pistol in the United States, which we manufacture at our Houlton, Maine facility.
 The Walther PPK was made famous by the movie character James Bond.
-In the past year, the Walther P22 has become one of the top selling .22 caliber pistols in the United States.
-Walther sales accounted for approximately \$2.3.3 million in net product sales, or approximately 9.9% of our net product sales, for the fiscal year ended April 30, 2007 and for approximately \$16.0 million of our net product sales, or approximately 10.1% of our net product sales, for the fiscal year ended April 30, 2006.
-As of April 30, 2007, we had a backlog of approximately \$3.1 million of orders for Walther pistols, or 11,000 units.
+The Walther P22 has become one of the top selling .22 caliber pistols in the United States.
+Walther sales accounted for approximately \$2.7.1 million, or approximately \$2.2%, of our net product sales for the fiscal year ended April 30, 2008 and for approximately \$2.3.3 million, or approximately 9.9%, of our net product sales for the fiscal year ended April 30, 2007.
+As of April 30, 2008, we had a backlog of approximately \$6.9 million of orders for Walther pistols, compared with \$3.1 million as of April 30, 2007.